| Technician Engine Analysis ChecklistBy: Scott

 oil.
 Put a small drop of oil on a paper towel and compare it to a new

+oil drop.
+Note the amount of black carbon and any shiny deposits.
 A more careful inspection can include an inside look at the oil filter.

 Next time you change oil keep the old filter.
 Leave it to drain upside